Canine transmissible venereal tumor: Genetics

 The CTVT cells have fewer chromosomes than normal dog cells.
 Dog cells normally have 78 chromosomes, while the cancer cells contain 57–64 chromosomes that are very different in appearance from normal dog chromosomes.
 All dog chromosomes except X and Y are acrocentric, having a centromere very near to the end of the chromosome, while many of the CTVT chromosomes are metacentric or submetacentric, having a centromere nearer to the middle.

 All tumor cells of this type of cancer share extremely similar genetic code, often if not always unrelated to the DNA of their host.
 In addition to the aforementioned c-myc insertion, a few other potential driver mutations have been identified.

 Treatment method

 The tumor, when treated with the chemotherapy drug vincristine, regresses as the host immune system is activated.
 CCL5 may play an important role in the immune response.

 Treatment

 Surgery may be difficult due to the location of these tumors.
 Surgery alone often leads to recurrence.
 Chemotherapy is very effective for TVTs.
 The prognosis for complete remission with chemotherapy is excellent.
 The most common chemotherapy agents used are vincristine, vinblastine, and doxorubicin.
+Use of autohaemotherapy in treatment of TVTs also showed promising results in many cases.
 Radiotherapy may be required if chemotherapy does not work.